ragpanv/practice/README.md

-if you want to just rever it ( commit when ever you want explicitly) git revert -n commit_id ---> this reverts it and keep the previous latest in stagin area as below
+if you want to just rever it ( commit when ever you want explicitly) git revert -n commit_id ---> this reverts it and keep the previous latest in stagin area as below git reset --hard commit id
+HEAD is now at xxxxxxx asking age

+$ git log (now the latest commit is asking age, commits done after this are gone now)